 Character Development: Compare the selfish, whiny Jerk Ass from the beginning, who bitches everyone out because he just wants to bash Black Ghost... with the strong, loyal Jerk with a Heart of Gold of the second part who cries when he urges the esper children to defend themselves from their oppressorsand, in the Grand Finale, is willing to die rather than abandon Joe to his luck.

 Artificial Limbs: Goes hand-in-hand with the above.
 His body is the most obviously reconstructed of the lot.
 In one episode, an underwater shoot-out with a horde of enemy jellyfish leaves everyone but him paralyzed: as only the brain and the spinal cord remain, his body isn't organic enough to suffer from the venom.
+He does get a fake skin covering later on in the manga, though.

 Depending on the Writer: In the manga and other series Albert's angst over his and the others's situations was channelized differently.
 Instead of being quiet and thoughtful like in the 2001 series, he went for the snark and a very bitter Knight in Sour Armor attitude, sometimes coupled with a Death Seeker streak.